developer-zebra/developer-zebra-site/src/enterprise-browser/1-5/guide/about/index.md

 #### New Guides (releasd with EB 1.4)

-* **[DataWedge Usage Guide](../datawedge)** details the steps required to use DataWedge for barcode scanning instead of the Enterprise Browser APIs and for switching between the two.
+* **[DataWedge Usage Guide](../datawedge)** details the steps required to use DataWedge for barcode scanning in place of the Enterprise Browser APIs, and how to switch between the two.

 * **[Keycode Mapping Guide](../keycapture)** explains how to remap Android keys to ensure that keycode values are delivered to apps as expected.